Vegan Naan Pizza

 How to make Naan Pizza:

-To make this vegan naan pizza, spread the pesto on your naan, load it up with your favourite toppings, cook on the grill setting of your oven for 5 minutes, and enjoy!
+To make this vegan naan pizza, spread the homemade pesto on your naan, load it up with your favourite toppings, cook on the grill setting of your oven for 5 minutes, and enjoy!

 vegan Pizza toppings: